-- Ecological Gifts Program (Federal Government) provides financial (tax) incentives for land donations. - Contribution and Transfer Agreements (Provincial Government).

-- Conservation covenants are voluntary but binding legal agreements that allow landowners to permanently preserve natural features of their property, while still retaining ownership and use. - Land trusts are private non-profit societies created to acquire and protect land for conservation purposes; the Land Trust Alliance of BC educates and co-ordinates activities of public/conservation groups about land trusts. - Several land acquisition funds are working on protecting important habitat by purchasing or negotiating conservation covenants and stewardship agreements.
+- Promotes stewardship opportunities on Vancouver island (eg, Urban Forest Stewardship Project) - b) Increase awareness of incentive programs to protect private lands - Ecological Gifts Program (Federal Government) provides financial (tax) incentives for land donations. - Contribution and Transfer Agreements (Provincial Government). - c) Increase awareness of covenants and land trusts to protect habitat - Conservation covenants are voluntary but binding legal agreements that allow landowners to permanently preserve natural features of their property, while still retaining ownership and use. - Land trusts are private non-profit societies created to acquire and protect land for conservation purposes; the Land Trust Alliance of BC educates and co-ordinates activities of public/conservation groups about land trusts. - Several land acquisition funds are working on protecting important habitat by purchasing or negotiating conservation covenants and stewardship agreements.
 A list of more than 30 groups that work on a regional or local level can be found the Land Trust Alliance of British Columbia's in registry.